 Extension of existing land unit boundaries

-Council has received feedback as part of this consultation which seek an extension to some of the existing land unit boundaries at parts of Ostend, Palm Beach, Oneroa, Thompson's Point and Kennedy Point.
+Council has received a specific submission as part of this consultation which seeks an extension to the existing land unit boundaries at Orapiu.
+An assessment has been undertaken to consider this matter, which is attached as appendix A.